-Blake (guitar) has worked with as diverse a crowd as Kid Rock, Norah Jones, Pink and Dixie Chicks and Lana Del Ray.
+Blake (guitar) has worked with a diverse a crowd, for example Kid Rock, Norah Jones, Pink and Dixie Chicks and also Lana Del Ray.

-Rob (guitar, viola, mandolin) includes Chris Thile/Punch Brothers, Bon Iver and Ben Folds amongst his collaborations.
+Rob (guitar, viola, mandolin) counts Chris Thile/Punch Brothers, Bon Iver and Ben Folds amongst his collaborations.

 “A particular tour de force of Hornsby/Moose featuring special guitar by Blake Mills, blossoms into gripping ‘60s soul choruses.”
 [FB]